 Weather stops you going out?

-This page highlights some of the many benefits you can have from an exercise bike.
-We also provide links to popular Brands and types of exercise bikes so you can easily compare them and find the one that best suits you.
+This page highlights some of the main benefits you can have from an exercise bike.
+The site also provides reviews of popular Brands and types of exercise bikes, plus tips and other resources, so you can easily compare them and find the one that best suits you.

 From “top of the line” full electronic models to foldaway versions and even small portable types you can take on holiday – there is going to be one that will be right for you!